HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 # Import the label function
 from skimage.measure import label

-# Run the label function on the binary mask image
+# Run the label function on the mask image
 instance_seg = label(semantic_seg)

 # Add the result to the viewer